ulthiel/JuLie.jl/docs/src/about/contributing.md

 3. We use an "Examples" section in the documentation block to give some examples.

 4. We use a "References" section at the end of a documentation block to list references.
 The references are given in [APA style](https://en.wikipedia.org/wiki/APA_style), e.g. "Etingof, P. & Ginzburg, V. (2002).
 Symplectic reflection algebras, Calogero-Moser space, and deformed Harish-Chandra homomorphism. *Invent.
 Math., 147*(2), 243–348. [https://doi.org/10.1007/s002220100171](https://doi.org/10.1007/s002220100171)".
 In-text references in APA style look like "Etingof & Ginzburg (2002)".
-You can use [BibDesk](https://bibdesk.sourceforge.io) and my [APA export template](https://gist.github.com/ulthiel/3ecbc5b9e95beae896958028a0e42ca4) to save time dealing with this.
+You can use [BibDesk](https://bibdesk.sourceforge.io) and the [APA export template](https://gist.github.com/ulthiel/3ecbc5b9e95beae896958028a0e42ca4) to save time dealing with this.

 ## The Revise package